 I truly believe that it was a combination of treatments that healed me, but that my mind played an integral part in that process as well.
 I soon realized that life was too short not to be doing what you are passionate about, and I’ve been following a creative path ever since.

-I decided to share my story about CRPS, which you can read here, to raise awareness about CRPS and bring hope to others who have been diagnosed with it.
-I am so grateful for every day that I am able to craft it up, design on my computer, and even peel potatoes because it reminds me of the days when those tasks were impossible.
+When I decided to share my story about CRPS, which you can read here, to raise awareness about CRPS and bring hope to others who have been diagnosed with it.
+I’m so grateful for every day that I am able to craft it up, design on my computer, and even peel potatoes because it reminds me of the days when those tasks were impossible.